 It’s important to remember that when you narrow your audience down like this, it will open up a way for you to speak with them on a personal basis.
 You can create your content as if you are talking to just one person, rather than a large group of people.
 Think of your advertisement as a letter, rather than a billboard ad while you are writing.

-While all of these tips will help with your Facebook ad campaigns, each person and situation are different, so make sure that you are experimenting with all of these to figure out how to best them to suit your needs.
+While all of these tips will help with your Facebook ad campaigns, each person and situation are different, so make sure that you are experimenting with all of these copywriting examples to figure out how to best them to suit your needs.

 Probably the most important advice that you need to hear is that, pretty much, the sky’s the limit, but patience is necessary as well.
 Use your creativity to let your personality shine while you create your ad campaigns, and it will be almost a guarantee that Facebook will help you succeed in bringing in more customers if you are willing to sit and wait for them to roll in.